 - Submission from the Bioenergy Association - Response to draft Low-emissions economy report (June 2018) - This submission is complementary to the individual submissions from members which provide more detail on specific aspects of the draft report.
 Read full document

-- Consultation - low emissions economy inquiry, Productivity Commission submission (October 2017).
+- Consultation - low emissions economy inquiry (October 2017), Productivity Commission submission (October 2017).
 Read full submission here

 - Proposed revised Rotorua Air Quality Control Bylaw (June 2017) - The Bioenergy Association supports retaining the current Rotorua Lakes District bylaw with some amendment.
 The Bioenergy Association takes seriously the necessity to reduce emissions to air and supports the adoption of controllable renewable energy based heating that allows achievement of high quality air emission standards.
 Read more here

 - Oral submission in support of ratification of Paris Climate Change Agreement (Sept 2016) - The Bioenergy Association supports the ratification of the Paris Climate Change Agreement, and believes that the targets proposed by the Government are achievable without resort to the purchase of the international emission trading units, provided that there is a decisive programme of complementary measures led by Government.
 Read more here

 - NZ ETS Review 2015/2016 consultation (Feb 2016) - The Bioenergy Association is concerned that Govt is focusing only on the ETS and is not addressing all the opportunities available to reduce GHGs.
 The ETS is only one of the tools available and Bioenergy Association members would like to see Govt step back and develop a Plan of Action for Achieving GHG Emission Reduction Targets.
 Read more here